phantran/beamng-neuron-coverage/README.md

 ## Running
 `python run.py --task TASK_TO_PERFORM` <br>
-Replace TASK_TO_PERFORM with one of the following options: <strong>collecting, training, evaluating</strong>
+Replace TASK_TO_PERFORM with one of the following options: <strong>collecting, data_cleaning, training, evaluating</strong>